 The directors are mindful of the importance of corporate governance matters.
 The following statement sets out in detail how the Company addresses the requirements of the AIC and UK Corporate Governance Code.

 The four Board Committees form an important part of the Company’s corporate governance structure.
-The relevant terms of reference for each committee are provided below:
+The relevant terms of reference for each committee are provided below, as well as the roles and responsibilities of the Chairman and Senior Independent Director:

 Each year the annual report contains a report on Corporate Governance which deals with issues similar to those covered in the above Corporate Governance Statement including details of any specific issues relevant to the year in question.